anant248/electric-rainbow/README.md

 in terminal cd into the folder where you have this repository

 ### Step 2.
-in terminal run the command: npm init
+in terminal run the command: npm install
 This will install the required node dependencies from the package-lock.json file

 ### Step 3.